0xtaruhi/nanoGPT/README.md

 python train.py
 ```

+On a single A100 GPU, training takes approximately 6 minutes.
 This will generate a trained model file named model.pkl.

 ### Evaluation